B-Lang-org/bsc/README.md

 for [the STP SMT solver](https://github.com/stp/stp).
 When that happens, additional requirements from that repository will be added.
 The current snapshot requires Perl, to generate two source files.
+It also needs flex and bison:

+        $ apt-get  install  flex  bison

 #### Get the repository